SpeedAug: Policy Acceleration via Tempo-Enriched Policy and RL Fine-Tuning: Approach

 \subsection{RL Fine-Tuning}

 The pre-trained tempo-enriched policy is used as an initialization for RL fine-tuning.
 The benefits of using our proposed pre-trained policy are twofold.
-First, the faster actions are now in-distribution samples from the action distribution, allowing the policy to structurally explore and quickly acquire accelerated behaviors.
-Second, even if the actions generated by synthetic acceleration are unstable due to neglected control dynamics or geometric constraints, subsequent fine-tuning with behavior diversity can refine these imperfect behaviors into stable actions and improve the success rate.
+First, diverse action tempos are now in-distribution samples from the policy’s action distribution, allowing the policy to structurally explore and gradually select feasible tempos.
+This is distinguished from prior works that explicitly and rigidly select action tempo during pre-training~\citep{guo2025demospeedup,arachchige2025sail,kim2025espada}, making our tempo selection implicit.
+Second, even when the accelerated behavior is suboptimal due to synthetic acceleration via downsampling (e.g., a slight drop in success rate), subsequent fine-tuning leveraging the retained diversity of tempos can refine these imperfect behaviors into stable actions.

 We perform RL fine-tuning using sparse rewards and a discount factor $\gamma < 1$.
 Maximizing the discounted return effectively optimizes the execution time of the pre-trained policy without compromising its success rate.
-We use DPPO~\citep{dppo2024} as the RL algorithm for updating the policy, as its conservative updates stably maintain high success rates and help retain behavioral diversity.
-Alternative choices of RL algorithms are discussed in~\Cref{app:rl_alg}.
+DPPO~\citep{dppo2024} and PA-RL~\citep{parl} are used as the RL algorithms for our experiments, while any other RL algorithms that are compatible with diffusion- or flow-based policies can be used.